Managing sessions and permissions

 Check if upgrade is possible

-Before showing an "Ask Parent" button, check if the permission can be upgraded.
-This logic can run client-side using the session data your server returned:
+Before showing an upgrade prompt, check what kind of upgrade the permission needs.
+This logic runs client-side by using the session data your server returned:

 // Client-side check using session data from your server